kosborn/llm-chat/README.md

 1. **Start a New Chat**: Click "New Chat" or "Start Your First Chat"
 2. **Send Messages**: Type your message and press Enter or click Send
-3. **Use Tools**: Ask the AI to use tools naturally:
+4. **Use Tools**: Ask the AI to use tools naturally or use @ shortcuts:
-   - "What's the weather in New York?"
+   - "What's the weather in New York?" or "@weather New York"
-   - "Calculate 25 \* 47 + 12"
+   - "Calculate 25 \* 47 + 12" or "@calculator 25 * 47 + 12"
-   - "What time is it in Tokyo?"
+   - "What time is it in Tokyo?" or "@time Tokyo"
-   - "Pick a random number between 1 and 100"
+   - "Pick a random number between 1 and 100" or "@random number 1-100"
+   - "Format this JSON data" or "@json-formatter {...}"
+   - "Process this text" or "@text-processor ..."
 4. **Manage Chats**:
    - Switch between chats in the sidebar
    - Rename chats by clicking the edit icon